Born on 9 September 1895 off Hanover Square, London

 At the 1911 England Census, George (age 15) was boarding at Winchester College, Moberly’s House; he had started there two years previously.

 He had a lifelong ambition to soldier.
-After Winchester College (1909-12) he passed into Sandhurst as a King's Cadet aged 17 and was gazetted Ensign in his father's old regiment in February 1914.
-Still only 18, he went to France with his Battalion on 13 August 1914.
-It was among the first to arrive.
+After Winchester College (1909-12), age 17, he passed into Sandhurst as a King's Cadet and was gazetted Ensign in his father's old regiment in February 1914.
+Still only 18, he went to France with his Battalion on 13 August 1914 - it was among the first to arrive.

 2nd.
 Lt George Edward Cecil, 2 Bn Grenadier Guards